vyos/vyos-documentation/docs/load-balancing.rst

 In a minimal, configuration the following must be provided:

  * a interface with a nexthop
- * one rule with a LAN (inbound-interface) and the WAN (interace).
+ * one rule with a LAN (inbound-interface) and the WAN (interface).

-lets asume we have two dhcp wan interfaces a one LAN (eth2)
+lets assume we have two dhcp WAN interfaces and one LAN (eth2)

 .. code-block:: sh